 Chipotle Peppers in Adobo Sauce: I heard about this item long before I could buy it in my area and I use Chipotle a lot – obviously in Chili, but also in a lot of different marinades and every day items.
 I’ll use it in stews (just a small amount) and in meatloaf and their toppings, pot roasts, stews, dressings, barbecue sauces I’m always trying just a bit of it in different things.

-Asian or Indonesian Sauces: Indispensable in so many cuisines, I love using Fish Sauce, Hoisin, Chili Garlic sauces, Mushroom Soy and even Sweet Chili Sauce, just to name a few.
+Indispensable in so many cuisines, I love using Fish Sauce, Hoisin, Chili Garlic sauces, Mushroom Soy and even Sweet Chili Sauce, just to name a few.
 I find myself reaching for them for so many dishes – even the “American” ones.
 I often use a little Fish sauce when I don’t have anchovies on hand (I was afraid of it when I first learned about it, not being a big fish fan – oh, all those wasted years…) and now I find myself adding a little fish sauce (sometimes even just a few drops) to all kinds of things.
 You can use it soups, dressings, dipping sauces and sautes.

 All it takes is for me to open the cupboard or fridge while I’m cooking for inspiration to hit…I’ll add a little of something to a dish I’m making, taste it and add more if I like it.
 Hoisin, and a touch of Chile Garlic sauce along with thinly sliced green onion in a grilled burger?
 Heaven.
 A little sweet chili sauce in your salad dressing or in marinated vegetables?
 Why not?
 A scant teaspoon of chili sauce to sautéed green beens…num.
 Use these sauces, and not how initially intended, to add a subtle flavor (or not so subtle) to all kinds of things.

-Anchovies: I think so underused – yeah, they are ugly, frankly, but get over it – they lend a background flavor in so many recipes, and it never hurts to get that bit extra of your Omega 3′s!
+I think so underutilized – yeah, they are ugly, frankly, but get over it – they lend a background flavor in so many recipes, and it never hurts to get that bit extra of your Omega 3′s!
 I’ve had bottled Caesar at friend’s houses – ugh – it takes just seconds to make one at home if you have anchovies in your fridge or pantry and if you haven’t made your own, you don’t know what you’re missing.
 You can add a little to stews or pot roasts, even as I’ve discovered recently (Thank you, Tyler Florence) to Ratatouille.
-Smash up a little and experiment – you won’t taste fish flavor, just a delicious, deep, earthiness.
+Smash up a little and experiment – you won’t taste the fish flavor, just a delicious, deep, earthiness.

 Anchovy paste can be bought in a reclosable tube, too.

-Parmesan Cheese Rinds: Never throw these out – add them to your soups (especially any soup you would think of topping with parmesan cheese) for a subtle, well-rounded flavor.
-The same goes with long simmering tomato sauces.
 You can keep them in the freezer, although they keep a long time in the fridge.
 Some grocery stores sell the rinds very cheaply – and often with enough left on to finely grate a bit of Parmesan.

-Roasted Garlic: Like many things that became so popular, when it faded, it fell from grace and became almost obsolete.
+Like many things that became so popular, when it faded, it fell from grace and became almost obsolete.
 I still love roasted garlic and use it in dressings, marinades, mashed potatoes, on bread, and when I have it on hand, I’m not adverse to adding it to all kinds of things.
 Never waste a clove: try it in bbq sauce, in Italian dishes, risotto, etc.

-Whole Cloves (and sometimes ground): I think clove used to be used a lot more often, but we in the US tend to think of it once a year for pumpkin pie.
+(and sometimes ground): I think clove used to be used a lot more often, but we in the US tend to think of it once a year for pumpkin pie.
 I like to spice or mull wine or cider in the winter and make home-made Russian tea – hot or iced all year ’round.
 I’ll sometimes stud an onion with clove and add to bechamel sauces and I do the same when I cook lentils.
-I drop in a few in my chicken fricassees, and use a subtle pinch of clove in all kinds of dishes.
+I drop in a few in my chicken fricassees and use a subtle pinch of clove in all kinds of dishes.

 Well, I’ve gone on long enough – and I’m always good for a new secret!
 Do you have any “Top Secret” ingredient that you’d love to share?
 Here’s your chance – just whisper it in my ear – I promise not to tell!